 As past trends have proven, the amount of data generated in healthcare grows at an exponential rate.
 This compounding increase in data generation can cost healthcare organizations both money and resources over an extended period of time.
 In addition to this, some data must be stored for seven years and other data has a three-year lifecycle.
 The automated lifecycle management addresses this issue.
 Within the Universal Archive users can set up a customizable set of rules where, when it is no longer required to store certain types of data or the data does not need to be readily available, the system can purge data or route it to a cheaper storage solution.
 Doing this frees up more on-site storage space for more images and saves medical facilities money as they use less storage space.

 To better help hospital groups and organizations securely share and exchange patient information, Novarad has architected a network to facilitate complete image and information exchange while protecting each hospital’s patient database.
 Through a central server, hospitals can run a query for the images of a patient from all participating hospitals.
 Only patient information with an exact match is returned.
 This allows collaborating hospitals to effectively and freely share patient images that prevent repeat exams or allow for more in-depth comparison studies.
 Novarad’s Image Exchange improves the speed, efficiency, and cost of sharing and transferring necessary imaging content or information without potential security risks that may come with use of the cloud–all this while still protecting patient information and the competition between hospitals or hospital groups.

 With legacy PACS, reliability and security are imperfect, ever-growing data sets create performance issues, non-radiology objects are precluded, and scalability is limited.
-Leveraging high-end computerization, Object Store is a solution that creates a secure, active archive environment that efficiently consolidates data objects from various storage silos.
+Leveraging high-end computerization, Novrad’s Object Vault™ uses object store technology as a solution that creates a secure, active archive environment that efficiently consolidates data objects from various storage silos.
 Retrieval speeds for large datasets are up to two times faster than other architectures.
-It offers enhanced security, in motion and at rest, due to military-grade encryption, minimizing the likelihood of data breaches.
+Additionally, it offers enhanced security, both in motion and at rest, due to military-grade encryption which minimizes the likelihood of data breaches.